sergiocarracedo/blog/content/blog/2020/js-clone/index.md

 # Performance
 We’ll copy the source object 10.000 times using each method to compare the time elapsed.
 Compare memory usage is no sense because `Object.assign` and Spread Operator method is not copying nested property by value.

-Results in my browser are following:
+The results in my browser are the following:

 * Object.assign clone elapsed time: **4ms**
 * Spread operator clone elapsed time: **22ms**